eglouberman/MLB-hit-predictor/docs/blog9.md

 We had a blast taking part in this project.
 Through many hours of data collection, data cleaning, and modeling, we were finally able to produce a really cool end-to-end data science project!

 To summarize our project, we decided to see if we could produce a machine learning model that will predict whether a player will produce a base hit or not on any given day.
-We were initially inpsired by "Beat the Streak" a popular gambling app that allows people to pick up to two players to get a hit every day, and if they are correct 57 times in a row, they will win 5.6 million dollars.
+We were initially inpsired by "Beat the Streak" a popular gaming app that allows people to pick up to two players to get a hit every day, and if they are correct 57 times in a row, they will win 5.6 million dollars.

 If guessing by chance on each day, there is a 65 percent chance likelihood a player will get a hit.
 More often than not, a player does actually produce at least one base hit, which was fairly surprising to see.
 Although these are good odds, the actual odds of getting a 57 day streak is 1 in 50,000,000,000 (50 billion wowza, very slim!).